node-3d/image-raub/README.md

 **Node.js** N-API addon implementing the [HTMLImageElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image).
+It is useful for other Node.js addons that operate on decoded images.

 > Note: this **addon uses N-API**, and therefore is ABI-compatible across different Node.js versions.
 Addon binaries are precompiled and **there is no compilation**